seamusdemora/PiFormulae/CheckPiTemperature.md

 ## Getting the Operating Temperature of a Raspberry Pi

-The "official" Raspberry Pi documentation defines available methods for [monitoring core temperatures](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md); see the heading labeled "**Monitoring core temperature**".
+The "official" Raspberry Pi documentation defines available methods for [monitoring core temperatures](https://www.raspberrypi.com/documentation/computers/config_txt.html#monitoring-core-temperature).

 #### Get the temperature of the GPU and CPU: